30-Second Overview

 Development Timeline

-- 1999-2007: Arts groups moved in, forming creative clusters
+- 1999–2007: Arts and cultural groups moved in, forming a creative cluster

 Current Features

-Annual Indicators
+Annual Metrics

-- Annual visitors: Approximately 6 million
+- Annual visitors: approximately 6 million

-- Tenant brands: About 150
+- Resident brands: approximately 150

 Songshan Cultural and Creative Park